ROHMUSDC/ROHM_SensorPlatform_Multi-Sensor-Shield/README.md

 	  * The KX122-1037 has a 7-bit register address of 0x1E or 0x1F (0x1E if ADDR pin is tied to GND, and 0x1F is ADDR pin is tied to VDD)
 	  * The KX122-1048 has a 7-bit register address of 0x1C or 0x1D (0x1C if ADDR pin is tied to GND, and 0x1D is ADDR pin is tied to VDD)
 	  * All other accelerometer functionality is the same.
 Please see the datasheet for both devices at the following page: http://www.kionix.com/product/KX122-1037

+* Question:
+	* I've programmed my Arduino Uno board with the sample code provided in this repository.
+However, The I2C operation does not seem to work.
+Do you know what may be the cause?
+* Answer:
+	* On the Arduino Uno board, please note that the I2C pins connected to the top left header are actually routed to pins A4 and A5 on the bottom right connector.
+	* This conflicts with the UV Sensor ADC output and the KX122 INT pin already existing on the board.
+	* Thus, in order to re-route this on our board, we suggest the following rework…
+		* Remove R27, R31, R32
+		* For UV Sensor Operation, Tie the top pad of R31 to the bottom pad of R27
+		* (Optional) if KX122 INT is required, please add wire HW rework from top pad of R32 to any open pin you wish to use for interrupt pin signal.
+However, it is not used in the platform application example provided by the platform guide.
+	* Please see the documentation "ROHM_SENSORSHLD1-EVK-101_ArduinoUsageManual_2016-05-31.pdf" or "ROHM_SENSORSHLD1-EVK-101_PlatformGuide_Arduino_2016-05-31.pdf" for additional details of this rework.

 ----
 ### DISCLAIMER
 This Technical Data is protected under copyright laws.